Living in the Cloud

 Performance can suffer for several reasons, most of which are outside your control.

 Case in point: I have symmetric gigabit fiber with 1ms latency and a hardwired, high-end workstation -- by any measure, a performance-oriented set up.
 I'm an I.T. guy, after all.
 Yet, UPS and FedEx, two websites I use frequently, are slower than molasses in January.
 Page loads take several seconds each.
 Verizon Wireless, my former mobile provider, was even worse.
 That site was nearly unusable, it was that bad.
-That's because these web pages were laden with code and assets that took forever to render.
+That's because these web pages are laden with code and assets that took forever to serve and render.
 This is what many web UIs are like today.

 Poor internet performance specs (from your ISP) can also hurt your cloud-based experience.
-In most maarkets, businesses pay considerably more for internet access than do residential customers.
+In most markets, businesses pay considerably more for internet access than do residential customers.
 A traffic-heavy cloud service could require you to upgrade to faster internet which could be costly.

-With on-premises systems (file server, CRM, database, whatever), your access speeds are far higher, running at LAN speeds, which is usually 1 gigabit.
+With on-premises systems (file server, CRM, database, whatever), your access speeds are far higher, running at bidirectional LAN speeds, which is usually 1 gigabit.
 Local latency is also lower, resulting in quicker I/O from your server.

 Subcontracted players

-This isn't necessarily a bad thing but it is cause for pause and ponder.
+This isn't necessarily always a bad thing but it is cause for pause and ponder.
 It illustrates how incredibly complex the world of cloud computing can be.
 Each of these numerous companies have their own strategies and roadmaps for the future which can affect your cloud product going forward.

 Data integrity